-This post is by my friend and Grab Your Group and Go co-pilot Stacie.
+This post is by my friend and Grab Your Group and GO co-pilot Stacie.
 She may love dogs more than me.
 Nah impossible… correction… She loves dogs AS MUCH as I do.

 I hope everyone who is considering adding a new dog, cat, bunny, ferret or fish will consider adopting from a shelter.
 There are millions of pets adopted each year in the US.
 If you’ve been thinking about growing your family with a furry or feathered friend, now is the time.
 August 19, 2017 is national Clear the Shelters Day.
 Last year on this day, over 50,000 animals found new homes.
 I guarantee everyone’s lives (animals and humans) are better for it.
 If you know you want a purebred pet and think you can’t adopt, read on…

 My family suffered two big losses this year.
 In January we had to put down our almost 11 year old Black Lab, Chase.
 In May, his brother Trouble followed him over the Rainbow Bridge.
-We adopted them from my cousin when they were nine weeks old.
+We adopted them when they were nine weeks old.
 Over the years, they enriched our lives in every way possible, though our time together was much too short.

 When we began our search, I started asking people in the park where they got their dogs from.
 The answers I received warmed my heart.
 Paws New England, New England Lab Rescue and Lucky Lab Rescue were just some of the answers I heard.
 The “Adopt – Don’t Shop” message was out and thriving!